Manage OAuth 2.0 Clients

 aqueduct auth command line tool creates OAuth 2.0 client application identifiers and inserts them into an application's database.
 To use this tool, you must use

 your database must be contain the tables to support it (see this guide for more details).

 Exchanging a username and password for an authorization token requires a registered client identifier.
 A token belongs to both the authenticating user and the client application.
 Clients are represented by instances of

 aqueduct/managed_auth.
 Authenticating clients must provide their client ID (and client secret, if applicable) in the Authorization header when requesting access tokens.

 An OAuth 2.0 client must have a string identifier that uniquely identifies the client.
 For example,

 com.food_app.mobile may be a client identifier for the mobile applications for some 'Food App'.

 To create a simple OAuth 2.0 client, the following command line utility can be run:

-To include a public client in an authorization header, the client secret is omitted.
+Authorizer.basic), the client secret is omitted from the authorization header.
 The string to base64 encode is

 :) is required.
 For example, to generate an authorization header in Dart for a public client: